johndoe31415/mkkdenlive/README.md

                         configuration and run all builds afterwards.
   -o pkgname, --build-only pkgname
                         Only build a single package.
+  --postinstall-only    Do not build anything, just run the postinstallation.
+  --force-postinstall   By default, the postinstallation process will create
+                        the appropriate symlinks for kdenlive only if they're not present already.
+When present, mkkdenlive will only check their correctness and warn if they're wrong.
+When specifying this option, data inside ~/.local/share may be overwritten because mkkdenlive
+                        will forcefully remove the previous contents before creating the symlinks.
+Use with caution.
   -j jobcnt, --parallel-build-jobs jobcnt
                         Build n jobs concurrently.
 Defaults to 12.
   -t path, --target path